OnToologyUser/PoachNet/README.md

 ## FOO-KG (a) Jupyter Notebook
  #Introduction

-This Jupyter notebook, titled "FOO-KG (a)", is designed for processing and analyzing RDF (Resource Description Framework) data.
-The notebook focuses on loading RDF data, querying it using SPARQL, extracting features and labels, and preparing the data for further analysis or predictive modeling.
-This notebook is particularly useful for those working with geospatial RDF data and looking to perform data analysis or machine learning tasks.
+This Jupyter notebook, titled "FOO-KG (a)", is designed for processing and analysing RDF (Resource Description Framework) data.
+The notebook focuses on loading RDF data, querying it using SPARQL, extracting features and labels, and preparing the data for further analysis or predictive modelling.
+This notebook is particularly useful for those working with geospatial RDF data and looking to predict elephants' geolocation.

 ## Requirements